noureddin/ysmu/README.md

 - Data:

     - `w/`: contains all the (stable) words, one English word in each file, representing a single entry.
-Files use a home-grown Markdown-like lightweight markup language, which is described in `MARK.md`.
+Files use a home-grown restricted lightweight markup language, which is described in `MARK.md`.

     - `x/`: like `w/` but contains only experimental entries, including changes to “stable” entries.